 Table of Contents

 What Is Films On Demand?

-Films On Demand is a multidisciplinary, research-focused streaming video service providing unlimited access to more than 42,000 videos, all carefully curated with a single guiding principle: provide every academic department on campus with the most essential video content for their field of study.
+Films On Demand is a multidisciplinary, research-focused streaming video service providing unlimited access to thousands of videos, all carefully curated with a single guiding principle: provide every academic department on campus with the most essential video content for their field of study.
 At Films On Demand, we know that content matters.
 Our video library has been assembled not just with a focus on volume, but also with a discerning eye for quality and relevance.
 Plus, Films On Demand‘s platform provides users with the content, tools, speed, and performance that today’s online experience demands.

 Educators can use the videos in Films On Demand to stimulate and reinforce in-class lectures, introduce new topics, and encourage open discussion on key issues and topics.
 They can also:

 - Embed persistent and authenticated video clips into course management systems such as Blackboard, Moodle, D2L (Desire2Learn), and Canvas